 …in the village of Serre, this monument remembers the men of the Sheffield City Battalion who fell here in 1916.
 Serre was another of the heavily fortified villages that the Germans had incorporated into their defences.

 ‘To the memory of the officers & men of the 12th Battalion York and Lancaster Regiment – Sheffield City Battalion – who fell before Serre 1916’.

 This plaque contains a brief outline of the actions that took place here in 1916.
 It is well worth enlarging this photo, particularly to look at the map in the centre.
 You will see Sheffield Memorial Park, which is where we are heading, clearly marked.

 It’s just 500 yards down the road to the memorial park, established at the point where the Pals lost so heavily.
-The calvary on the left of this picture was where Munich Trench, one of the longest German trenches on the Somme, once began.
+The calvary on the left of this picture is where Munich Trench, one of the longest German trenches on the Somme, once began.
 The British front line was just beyond the little chapel you can see if you follow the road, as we are going to do; we shall see the chapel again later in the post.

 So, a little way outside the village, CWGC signs point our way…

 …up a track that leads off the road.

 We’d better follow it.
 The trench systems that formed the German front line crossed this track in a diagonal direction about here in 1916.